 As Spark works in a distributed fashion and data is distributed across the worker nodes, when it starts processing data and if one of the tasks takes time longer than other tasks.
 It has to wait for the completion of that task to go ahead with the next operation.
 This usually happens if your data is not properly distributed and you can check this in the Spark web UI.

-During this time try to distribute your data using coalesce and repartition operations vailable in Spark API.
-Sometimes the data will be skewed and you have distribute data evenly in all partitions.
+During this time try to distribute your data using coalesce and repartition operations available in Spark API.
+Sometimes the data will be skewed and you have to distribute data evenly in all partitions.
 You can use salting technique available to avoid this situation and get better performance.

 4. Use correct joining operations

-If you are joining two tables and one of the table is very small and the other is quite big one, you can use broadcast join.
-What broadcast join does is, it sends a copy of small table to each worker nodes and it is available in local to each executor.
-Hence it gives better performance when one of the table is very small.
+If you are joining two tables and one of the tables is very small and the other is quite big one, you can use broadcast join.
+What broadcast join does is, it sends a copy of a small table to each worker node and it is available in local to each executor.
+Hence it gives better performance when one of the tables is very small.

 When you have both tables of equal sizes then SortMerge joins can be used instead to get better performance.